flesler/jquery.scrollTo/README.md

 * If 2 axis are scrolled, there's an option to queue the animations, so that the second will start once the first ended ('xy' and 'yx' will have different effects)

-* The option 'margin' can be setted to true, then the margin of the target element, will be taken into account and will be deducted.
+* The option 'margin' can be set to true, then the margin of the target element, will be taken into account and will be deducted.

 * 'margin' will only be valid, if the target is a selector, a DOM element, or a jQuery Object.